 iwi

-Omegas and proteins straight from the source, skipping the middle fish
+Omegas straight from the source, skipping the middle fish

-iwi makes omega-3 oils and protein shots from microalgae grown in the desert of Texas and New Mexico, where conventional farming is deemed impossible.
-Their closed-loop system recycles saltwater and excess nutrients while their algae efficiently sequester carbon from the atmosphere.
-Their products are not only more sustainable than fish or krill oils; they’re also healthier with 50% higher human absorption rates.
+iwi produces omega-3 oils from microalgae grown in open ponds in the desert of Texas, where conventional farming is deemed impossible.
+By using eco-friendly farming practices, iwi cultivates algae at a commercial scale on non-arable land using non-potable salty water from the local aquifer while capturing CO2 and releasing oxygen in the process. iwi’s products are not only more sustainable than fish or krill oils; they’re also healthier, with superior human absorption properties.

-Omega-3 supplements are important for heart health, brain health, and inflammation.
-Typically, omega-3s are produced from fish or krill oil, but fish don’t produce omega-3 themselves; they get it from eating algae.
+Omega-3 supplements are important for heart health, brain health, eye health, and healthy inflammation modulation.
+Typically, omega-3s are produced from fish or krill oil, but fish don’t produce omega-3 themselves; they get it from consuming algae.
 As of 2018, over 90% of wild fisheries were overfished or at maximal capacity, with fish populations in coastal areas near depletion.
 Krill overfishing leads to cascading problems, as krill is a critical food source for other species and plays an important role in carbon sequestration by consuming phytoplankton.

 Founded